James Gentle: Youth

 Born outside Boston in Brookline, Massachusetts, Gentle grew up in his hometown, attended Brookline High School.
 In 1922, he entered the University of Pennsylvania where he played football as a freshman.
 He switched to soccer and track for his next three years at Penn, earning first team All American honors for soccer in 1924 and 1925.
 Gentle graduated from the university's Wharton School with a bachelor's degree in economics in 1926.
 Active in student government, Gentle was his class president and a member of the Mask and Wig and Varsity Club.

 Soccer

 Player

-During his time at Penn, Gentle played one game, as an amateur, with the professional Boston Wonder Workers of the American Soccer League.
+During his time at Penn, Gentle played one game, as an amateur, with the professional Boston Soccer Club of the American Soccer League.
 Following his graduation, Gentle signed with the Philadelphia Field Club.
 In 1930, Gentle was called into the U.S. national team for the 1930 World Cup.
 Besides his duties as a striker, Gentle also acted as an interpreter for the American team and officials as he was the only person fluent in Spanish.